YOUTH

 Voice of Democracy

 The national first place winner receives a $35,000 scholarship paid directly to the recipient’s American university, college or vocational/technical school.
-A complete list of other national scholarships ranges from $1,000-$21,000, and the first-place winner from each VFW Department (state) wins at least a scholarship of $1,000.
+The complete list of other national scholarships range up to $21,000, with the first place winner from each VFW Department (state) winning a scholarship of at least $1,000.

 Patriot's Pen

-Each year, nearly 68,800 students in sixth through eighth grades enter the VFW’s Patriot’s Pen youth essay contest for a chance to win their share of more than $1.4 million in state and national awards.
-Each first-place state winner receives a minimum of $500 at the national level, and the national first place winner wins $5,000!
+Each year, more than 800,600 students in sixth through eighth grades enter the VFW’s Patriot’s Pen® annual youth essay contest for a chance to win their share of more than $1 million in local and national awards.
+Each first place VFW Department (state) winner receives a minimum of $500 at the national level, and the national first place winner wins $5,000!

 SCOUT OF THE YEAR